awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Required: Yes

 **targetVersion**
-A specific version of the SSM Agent to install\.
+A specific version of SSM Agent to install\.
 If not specified, the agent will be updated to the latest version\.
 Type: String
 Required: No